All Pro Dad

 Witzzle Pro is a mental math game that uses multiple math operations to solve problems.
 This club is for students in grades three through five and meets two Fridays a month before school.
 Students earn points each session and the top fourth and fifth grader compete in a county tournament in May.
 This club is sponsored by Donna Davis.

 This is a running club for students in first through fifth grades.
-More information will be released in January of 2020.
-The Tiger Tracker Club is sponsored by Alexis Priest.
+More information will be released in January of 2022.
+The Tiger Tracker Club is sponsored by Tiffany Lee.

 Intermediate Book Club - This group of select fourth and fifth grade students will meet before school with the purpose of sharing their knowledge of a variety of books and to prepare for competition with other schools in February.
 During meetings, we will practice answering questions with buzzers.
 Between meetings you will be expected to read, read, read!
 This club is sponsored by Julie Pemberton.